Temigo/gplabel-ui/README.md

 API_URL=http://localhost:8000
 ```

 `GOOGLE_*` variables come from setting up an API key in Google Developer Console.
 Same for `GITHUB_*`.
-Ask me for key values that we can share for development.
+Ask me for key values that we can share for development. `API_URL` points to the concurrently running backend.

 ## Getting Started